 There are two ways to use short interest.
 Your trading strategy will dictate the best course of action when there’s a noticeable short interest in a market.

 Firstly, you can track days to cover, which is a calculation based on the number of short positions in a stock divided by the trading volume.
 A high day to cover measurement could signal a short squeeze, which is where there’s a sudden spike in price caused by a large number of short sellers holding their position.

 For example, let’s say company XYZ has an average daily volume of 1 million shares.
-If traders short 2 million shares that haven’t been closed out, then the days to cover would be two days.
+If investors short 2 million shares that haven’t been closed out, then the days to cover would be two days.

 Another way of using short interest is to take a long position on a company that’s being short squeezed, in hopes that the price level will bounce back over time.
-Generally, when you opt for a long squeeze, you’re pressured to sell your position based on the falling market in order to limit your losses.
+Generally, when you opt for a long squeeze, you’re pressured to sell your position based on the falling market in order to limit their losses.

-By not selling, you anticipate that the stock price will rise again.
+By not selling, traders anticipate that the stock price will rise again.
 They may be required to buy more shares to cover or simply hold their position.
 There’s always risk that the market may continue to fall for a longer period than you have anticipated.
 That’s why it’s important to take steps to manage your risk.